Cawood

 Cawood (other names: Carwood) is a village and civil parish in North Yorkshire, England that is notable as the location of the Cawood sword.

 Historically part of the West Riding of Yorkshire, Cawood belonged to the Liberty of Cawood, Wistow and Otley.
 From 1974 to 2023 it was within the district of Selby.
 Since 1 April 2023 it has been administered by North Yorkshire Council.
 For elections to the UK Parliament the village is in the Selby constituency, created for the 2024 general election.

+Etymology

+The name Cawood is first attested in a fourteenth-century copy of a charter of 963, as Kawuda and in an eleventh-century copy of a charter of between 972 and 992, as Cawuda.
+Modern scholarship has concluded that the name comes from the Old English words cā ("jackdaw") and wudu ("wood"); thus it once meant "jackdaw woods".